MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 * ``grid_coarse``: 1 x 1 x 1 mm cell size
 * ``grid_fine``: 1 x 1 x 0.25 mm cell size

 From AppCSXCAD run later, the refinement in the z-direction is visible.
-In principle, cell dimensions should only vary by a factor of 2 from cell to cell, but we shall try 1 mm and 0.25 mm here for simplicity, making the refined mesh region thicker in hopes that the strongest field gradients are directly at the height of the top side metal layer, leaving a few cells thick layer between the metal and the transition in the grid spacing.
+In principle, **cell dimensions should only vary by a factor of 2 from cell to cell**, but we shall try 1 mm and 0.25 mm here for simplicity, making the refined mesh region thicker in hopes that the strongest field gradients are directly at the height of the top side metal layer, leaving a few cells thick layer between the metal and the transition in the grid spacing.

 ![](img/appcsxcad_mesh_preview.PNG)